mrunion/usinggodotforui/README.md

 The source images for the article are included in the imagesources folder.
 These are not used in the Godot project directly, and Godot should ignore them because of the **.gdignore** file.
 The image assets were designed with Affinity Designer, and those source files are also available in the repository.

-Here is the final outcome of the entire artcile:
+Here is the final outcome of the entire article:

 ![Star Shaped Window](./imagesources/finalappscreenshot.png?raw=true)